-- 1.23 Advanced Papers for the M.Phil. and M.Sc. in Economic and Social History - ^{1.24}A broad range of the course resources are shared with the corresponding courses in History of Science, Medicine, and Technology, and Advanced Papers are therefore available in the subject areas listed here. - 1.25 1.
-Economic and business history - ^{1.26}2.
-History of science and technology

-- 1.273.
-Social history

-- ^{1.28}4.
-Historical demography

-- ^{1.29}5.
-History of medicine

-- ^{1.30}A descriptive list of Advanced Papers will be published by the Board of the Faculty of History in September for the academic year ahead (not all options may be available in every year).
-The definitive list of the titles of Advanced Papers for any one year will be circulated to candidates and their supervisors and posted on the Faculty notice board not later than Friday of third week of Michaelmas Term.
+- 1.28 Advanced Papers for the M.Phil. and M.Sc. in Economic and Social History - 1.29A broad range of the course resources are shared with the corresponding courses in History of Science, Medicine, and Technology, and Advanced Papers are therefore available in the subject areas listed here. - 1.301.
+Economic and business history - ^{1.31}2.
+History of science and technology - ^{1.32}3.
+Social history - 1.334.
+Historical demography - 1.345.
+History of medicine - 1.35A descriptive list of Advanced Papers will be published by the Board of the Faculty of History in September for the academic year ahead (not all options may be available in every year).
+The definitive list of the titles of Advanced Papers for any one year will be circulated to candidates and their supervisors and posted on the Faculty notice board not later than Friday of third week of Michaelmas Term of the academic year in which the paper is to be taken.